pjakiela/ECON523/exercises/E6-TOT.md

 ### Question 5

-Using instrumental variables to estimated treatment effects on the treated makes sense when random assignment to treatment (i.e. inviting someone to participate in a program) has no impact on those who choose not to take up treatment.
+Using instrumental variables to estimate treatment effects on the treated makes sense when random assignment to treatment (i.e. inviting someone to participate in a program) has no impact on those who choose not to take up treatment.
 Does this approach make sense in the context of microfinance?
 Why or why not?

 <br>